zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/write-the-build-cookbook/3/_index.md

 #### Merge the change locally

-[CALLOUT networks/team-members-workstation.svg] Now move back to a team member's workstation.
+> Now move back to a team member's workstation.

 As before, we need to pull Delivery's `master` branch down to ours.
 Here's how.